mutawazin/mutawazin/content/articles/bank-card-types/index.en.md

 - Credit limit can be used for purchases, cash withdrawals, or balance transfers to other accounts.
 - Interest-free period of up to 55-57 days (comprising a standard 30-day billing cycle and a 25-to-27-day grace period).
 - Minimum payment is required each billing cycle.
+- Late fee is applied if the minimum payment not made by the due date.
 - Interest is charged on any remaining balance after the grace period ends.
 - Supplementary cards with controlled limits can be issued.
 - Purchases and cash withdrawals can be repaid in installments at a lower interest rate.